-Caregiver ID is any form of official identification (i.e., card, badge, button) issued by a healthcare organization to a caregiver (i.e., family member, friend).
-It’s a visual way to acknowledge and identify caregivers in care settings and facilitate their role as a partner with the care team.
+Caregiver ID is any form of official identification (i.e., card, badge, button) issued by a healthcare organization to a caregiver.
+Caregiver ID is more than a badge – it’s a visual way to acknowledge and identify caregivers in care settings.

 - Improved management of chronic and acute conditions

 - Increased patient experience and emotional well-being

 - Improved quality of care and safety (e.g., reduce medical errors, falls)